 The demographics of affected patients is not different to that of systemic sarcoidosis, typically affecting patients 30-40 years of age with a female predilection 2.
 Histologically, central nervous system involvement is seen in 14-27% of patients with systemic sarcoidosis, although only 3-15% are symptomatic 1-3.
 Interestingly up to 10% of patients with systemic disease will demonstrate imaging findings; thus not all patients with demonstrable imaging findings of neurosarcoidosis are symptomatic.

-Disease limited to the central nervous system (e.g. isolated neurosarcoidosis) is rare, with incidence ranging between series from 1-17% 1,6.
+Disease limited to the central nervous system (e.g. isolated neurosarcoidosis) is rare, with an incidence ranging between series from 1-17% 1,6.

 - signs and symptoms of raised ICP due to hydrocephalus